lowRISC/opentitan/doc/project/checklist.md

 Unit `.sv` exists, meet comportability requirements.

-### IP_INSTANCED
+### IP_INSTANTIABLE

-Unit is instanced and binding in top level RTL.
-The unit must not break top level functionality such as propagating X through TL-UL interface.
+Unit is able to be instantiated and bound in top level RTL.
+The unit must not break top level functionality such as propagating X through TL-UL interface, continuously asserting the interrupts, or creating undesired TL-UL transactions.

 ### MEM_INSTANCED_80